 What a bummer.
 I looked forward to this book.
-I’m a huge fan of the short story collection Liu published earlier this year, and I liked his translation of The Three-Body Problem.
-It won the Locus First Novel, and there were a few positive reviews of bloggers whose opinion I respect.
+It won the Locus First Novel, and the short story collection Liu published earlier this year is top shelf, as is his translation of The Three-Body Problem.

 Imagine my surprise with this book’s main problem: clunky, crummy prose, and dialogue that’s bloated & unrealistic – fantasy world or not.